-"Part of was just seeing guys play and seeing the crowd love them, but part of it was the elements of music, what we think of as harmony and theory.
+"Part of [my attraction to the guitar] was just seeing guys play and seeing the crowd love them, but part of it was the elements of music, what we think of as harmony and theory.
 Harmony and the elements of music made sense to me on the guitar almost immediately; I could see patterns and forms and a logic that I'd never seen before.
 The guitar provided a framework for me to make it all comprehensible, which it had never been before."

 "I'm trying to instill professionalism in my students.
 That means doing their homework ahead of time on whatever situation they find themselves in, and then being as well prepared as possible.
 Don't give your word unless you intend to keep it.
 Show up on time.
 You need to maximize whatever it is that gives you the edge.
 Playing well is not enough; there are a lot of good players out there.
 What gives you the edge?
 Professionalism.
 A pleasant personality.
 Intelligence.
 Maximize it all.
 Being able to play is the icing on the cake, it's not the cake.
 The cake is all the other stuff."